rescript-lang/rescript-vscode/README.md

 You **must** have `bs-platform 8.3.3` installed locally in your project, through the usual [npm installation](https://rescript-lang.org/docs/manual/latest/installation#integrate-into-existing-js-project).
 Older versions are not guaranteed to work.

+## Recommendation

+Our highlighting works well with most popular VSCode themes, such as:

+- Dark+ (default dark), Light+ (default light)
+- Solarized Dark, Solarized Light
+- Monokai Dimmed
+- Tomorrow Night Blue
+- Most preinstalled themes

+The only 2 themes we don't (and can't) support, due to their lack of coloring, are:

+- Dark (Visual Studio), Light (Visual Studio)

+If your custom theme doesn't seem to highlight much (e.g. no colors for upper-case JSX tag, no distinction between module and variant), try one of the recommended themes to see if that's the problem.

 ## Installation

 The plugin's on [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=chenglou92.rescript-vscode).
 In VSCode, `cmd-shift-p` -> "Install Extensions", then find "rescript-vscode".